Nest Cam Indoor WiFi Review

 The Nest Cam earned a poor score for sound clarity that is on par with most of the WiFi options we tested.

-The Nest Cam has impressive image quality.
+The Nest Cam has impressive image quality compared to the top-ranked video baby monitors.
 While the video you see depends on the device you use, the quality is primarily a result of the camera quality.

 The Nest Cam daytime images are excellent with impressive colors.